NCBI-Hackathons/Computational_Medicine_1/pathoGene/README.md

 ## What does it do?

-##### This tool allows a user to take the coordinate of a structural variant (SV) and compare it to SVs in ClinVar and gnomAD!
-Once there are matches identified, a pathogenicity score is calculated based on ClinVar assertions and gnomAD frequencies!
+##### This tool allows a user to take the coordinate of a structural variant (SV) and compare it to SVs in ClinVar and GNOMAD!
+Once there are matches identified, a pathogenicity score is calculated based on ClinVar assertions and GNOMAD frequencies!

 ```
 It outputs a report that contains